liron-navon/babel-preset-tegridy-htm/README.md

-# babel-preset-tegrity-htm
+# babel-preset-tegridy-htm

-**Typescript** doesn't play nicely with this preset, since `babel-plugin-htm` doesn't support it (doesn't support the temlateLiteral output from typescript), so you can use it in runtime if you wish.
+**Typescript** doesn't play nicely with this preset.

-Babel preset to transform HTM into `Tegrity.createComponent` calls.
+Babel preset to transform HTM into `Tegridy.createComponent` calls.

 Thanks to the HTM project for this great package [https://github.com/developit/htm](https://github.com/developit/htm);